 Marshmallows magically turn this mixture into a fudge like texture.
 Use the white mini marshmallows, not the coloured type, they have a funky flavour.

-Allow to set at room temperature.
+Allow your Chocolate Peanut Butter Fudge set at room temperature.
 You can refrigerate to cool it faster, however, remember how chocolate blooms at higher heat?
 It also blooms at cold temperatures.
+That’s why it’s important to be patient.

 Here’s the recipe: